freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/jupyter-notebook/index.md

 Jupyter Notebook is an open-source web application.
 It allows you to create and share documents that contain live code, equations, visualizations and narrative text.

-The Jupyter Notebook helps you create and share documents containing live code, equations, visualizations and rich text.
+Jupyter Notebook helps you create and share documents containing live code, equations, visualizations, and rich text.

 You can use it for:
 * data cleaning and transformation